 Bitcoin withrawals are processed manually by BitMEX once a day for security purposes.

 You can also trade Bitcoin and other cryptocurrencies with leverage on Binance.
 Binance Futures allows users to open Bitcoin positions with up to 125x leverage.
-Check out the guide to Binance Futures:
+Check out our Binance Futures tutorial: